Leading treatment for the health of your arteries and veins

 This is a bulging, weak area in the wall of an artery to the kidney.
 Most are small and don’t cause symptoms.

 This is the formation of a clot in a vein from the kidney.

 This happens when a piece of plaque from a larger artery breaks off and ends up blocking small renal arteries.

 You can reduce your risk of developing carotid artery disease and having a stroke by living a healthy lifestyle.
 If you have carotid artery disease, we offer advanced diagnostic and treatment methods such as carotid endarterectomy, in which fatty deposits are removed from the walls of the carotid arteries.

 The thoracic outlet is a narrow space between the collarbone and first rib.
 Nerves and blood vessels exit through this passageway to serve the shoulders, arms and hands.
 Certain conditions can narrow the thoracic outlet and compress the nerves and blood vessels, causing pain and other discomfort.

 Veins have valves that help blood flow toward the heart.
 If the valves are weakened or damaged, blood can back up, pool in the veins and cause them to swell.
 Although varicose veins usually don't cause medical problems, they can be treated with lifestyle changes and medical procedures.
-We offer treatment for this condition at Northwest Hospital and Valley Medical Center.
+We offer treatment for this condition at UW Medical Center - Northwest and Valley Medical Center.

 This condition affects the arteries and veins.
 Most often, vascular disease involves blood flow, either by blocking or weakening blood vessels, or by damaging the valves found in veins.
 Vascular disease can damage organs and body tissue because of the decreased or completely blocked blood flow.